Back to Projects

 The Kamerunga to Woree 132 kilovolt (kV) transmission line provides the critical service of connecting the Barron Gorge Hydroelectric Power Station to the transmission network and supplying power to northern Cairns.
 This line has been in operation since the 1960s, and a replacement line will need to be constructed.

-Powerlink standards require an easement for an overhead 132kV transmission line to be around 30-40 metres wide.
+Powerlink standards require an easement for an overhead 132kV transmission line to be around 30 to 40 metres wide.
 When the Kamerunga to Woree line was built, industry standards at the time required the easement to be 20m wide.
 As standards evolve over time, we now require a wider easement to enable the continued safe, secure and reliable operation of the transmission line.

 To ensure continuous electricity supply to the area, we must maintain the existing line while constructing a new replacement transmission line.
 Where possible, we have positioned the recommended corridor for the new infrastructure adjacent to the existing line.